-An alternative way to overcome the X6100 heating problem is by adding a fan.
+A way to overcome the X6100 heating problem is by force cooling.
 Best place i.m.h.o. at the bottom.
+See above why.
 But a fan consumes power and produces noise.

 Another (more elegant?) way is enlarging the effective dissipation surface where it matters most: at the bottom.
+You cab do this by adding a heatsink.
 Preferably easy removable.
 The heatsink has to be fixed in a reliable way, preferably without drilling holes in the rig itself.
 By the way: also the back of the Xiegu dissipates some heat and the surface is relative big.
 However, the back it is not a part of the actual heatsink and just sheetmetal that happens to touch the heatsink where it is screwed on.
-Only cooling the back of the rig is not a good idea and that is why I did not put a heatsink to the back.
+Only cooling the sheetmetal back will not cool the inside electronics.
+That is why I did not put a heatsink to the back (although that would be easier).
+It’s just not a sane thing to do IMHO.
 But you could if you want, just keep in mind that it will not be as effective.

-You can see how I attached the add on heatsink without drilling holes.
-I used magnets -which I glued on the bottom of the rig- and other magnets in the heatsink.
+You can see below how I attached a heatsink without drilling holes.
+So that I can easily remove the heatsink when not needed.
+I a magnetic contraption to attach the heatsink: strong magnets -which I glued on the bottom of the rig- that cling to other magnets that are fitted in three holes in the heatsink.
+Also I used a rubber-ish heat transfer tape on the back of the heatsink.
 When needed (working digital, that’s when the X6100 heats up most) I can add the auxiliary heatsink easily.

-By the way: the heat is -off course- also transported to the top side of the rig and -for a part- to the back.
+By the way: the heat is -off course- also transported to the top side of the rig and -for a part- to the sheet metal back.
 The effective area of the top is even tinier then the bottom because of the buttons.
-I did not put a heatsink on top, but one could do so.
-Beware: if your X6100 has the paracord carrying handle you must ensure to keep some space between the handle and the top heatsink.
+I did not put an extra heatsink on the top, but one could do so.
+One extra tip: if your X6100 has the paracord carrying handle please keep some space between the handle and the top heatsink.
 Because when the paracord handle rests on the top-heatsink, it more or less acts like a blanket, hampering the heat dissipation on the top of the rig!

 And, does it work?
 Yes, by adding the heatsink the X6100 stays cool, even when using digital modes.
 Also: with the heatsink added, the X6100 can still be used in the tilted position.